 This is what Rasnov Fortress inspires to each tourist who gets to sit on its walls and takes a view of the splendid panorama of the entire valley of Transylvania.

 Attractions go far beyond physical experience – imagine the entire valley would be the site of numerous battles.
 There, armies would often face off against each other right at the base of the fortress.

 While nowadays the fortress only serves as a tourist attraction, the warlike atmosphere and breathtaking views still remain.

 Inside, you will get to see stalls and shops where smiths were practicing their craft.
-A museum of feudal art which curates many weapons, tools, armors and memorabilia from the fortress’ past.
+A museum of feudal art that curates many weapons, tools, armors, and memorabilia from the fortress’ past.

 3. Peles Castle